-University Hospitals Harrington Heart & Vascular Institute researchers Muhammad Panhwar, MD, and Mahazarin Ginwalla, MD, led a study that suggests a strong link between gut health and heart health.
+University Hospitals Harrington Heart & Vascular Institute researchers Muhammad Panhwar, MD, and Mahazarin Ginwalla, MD, recently led a study that suggests a strong link between gut health and heart health.

 Their findings are the result of an analysis of more than 22 million patients, and examines the connection between inflammatory bowel disease (IBD) and the development of heart disease and heart attacks.
 The conclusions are described in their research paper, “Risk of Myocardial Infarction in Patient with Inflammatory Bowel Disease,” and was recently presented at the American College of Cardiology meeting.

 “Inflammation has long been recognized to play a key role in the development of heart disease,” Dr. Ginwallasays.
 “Our study shows an increased risk of having a heart attack in patients with inflammatory bowel disease.
 This increased cardiovascular risk persisted, even after adjusting for other risk factors, including diabetes, hypertension, high cholesterol and smoking – indicating that IBD should be considered a risk factor in itself for the development of heart disease.”

 IBD, which should not be confused with inflammatory bowel syndrome (IBS), is an umbrella term for two chronic inflammatory conditions: Crohn’s disease and ulcerative colitis.

 Most people are diagnosed with IBD before they reach their 30s.
 The Center for Disease Control estimates three million Americans live with IBD and 70,000 new cases are diagnosed each year.
 There is no known single cause of IBD, but it's believed to be due to an interplay of several genetic and environmental factors, including diet and your immune system.
 Some of the common symptoms of IBD include abdominal pain, diarrhea, fatigue and weight loss.